mansona/chris.manson.ie/content/ember-2019-sell-what-we-have-and-fix-papercuts.md

 Although I think that Ember Octane is a net positive, I would urge that we have a sense of caution.
 We shouldn't be using Octane to drive interest in Ember until the day **after** it is officially released.
 There has already been quite a lot of confusion and many questions like "I'm starting a new app, should I build it in Octane?".
 That's not good, and indicates a failure to communicate what the preview is intended for.

 As a member of the Ember Core Learning Team, I have been focusing on the website and documentation sites for almost 2 years now, and so that outcome is something I feel responsible for.
-There things that I wish I had done better, but here's what I think we can do today as an organisation to "sell" what we have and improve our communication around Octane:
+There are things that I wish I had done better, but here's what I think we can do today as an organisation to "sell" what we have and improve our communication around Octane:

 - Improve the [Editions](https://emberjs.com/editions/) and [Octane](https://emberjs.com/editions/octane) pages on the website so that they fully communicate what Octane is
 - Go back through the [Roadmap RFC](https://github.com/emberjs/rfcs/pull/364) that introduces the idea of Editions and make sure that the major points are communicated on the website